Head of Department - Mrs S Hine

 The Pastoral Team, whilst serving the emotional needs of the students, in the main, do not work in isolation, but are a part of the larger umbrella team of `SENtralised’, which incorporates those involved in any way with SEND or those involved in the ARP.

-The team consists of the Pastoral Manager, a qualified counsellor, Parent Support Officer, and a number of Pastoral officers who have delegated pastoral responsibilities, whilst having key roles in working with Heads of Year and the Leadership Team in a Pastoral capacity.
+The team consists of the Pastoral Manager, an Attendance Officer and a number of Raising Achievement officers who have delegated pastoral responsibilities, whilst having key roles in working with Heads of Year and the Leadership Team in a Pastoral capacity.

 The main focus for the team is to deal with emotionally challenging issues, which range from the relational situations that befall teenagers, to the very difficult emotional trauma surrounding the loss of a parent or abuse of any kind, and of course anywhere in-between.
 The team frequently manage the unforeseen situations that occur, which require thorough investigation and often lead to some form of resolution process.
 Good communication with parents, staff and other stakeholders is time-consuming and yet skilfully managed.

 In addition to these key functions, the Pastoral team also aim to run tailored intervention activities for small groups or individuals, counselling to those who need this type of support, mentoring as appropriate, academic support in some situations, wise words and guidance as necessary.

 The Pastoral team are aware of the importance in helping and supporting those students who are emotionally fragile, and that such a burden has the potential of hindering academic progress.
 Therefore, the aim of the team is always to support the student in the best way possible to give the most likely chance of academic success.
 Despite the strong team, complex and extreme situations require additional professional support.
 Therefore, a key role of the Pastoral team is also to work with External Agencies, ensuring that the appropriate teams are working with the individuals or families.